lqb2/lqb2.github.io/work-with-me.md

 ### Money

-* $15-20/hr for 4-6 hours a week for starters.
+* $15-20/hr for 4-6 hours a week.
-* If my income grows and/or our work together feels really good for both of us, I’m interested in switching the hourly pay to a retainer-style package (I pay for access to your support and whether or not I use up 4-6/hours a week is my responsibility; you get paid either way.
+* If my income grows and/or our work together feels really good for both of us, I’m interested in switching to a retainer-style package (I pay for access to your support and whether or not I use up 4-6/hours a week is my responsibility; you get paid either way.)
 * Sidenote: It’s possible that other people in my consultant network would be interested in hiring you if your and my work together gets off to a good start.

 ### Process